tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Other fields are defined in RFC 6347.
 Note that this specification does not make use of the DTLSCompressed structure.

-In addition, the CID value is included in the MAC calculation for the DTLS record layer.
+# Record Payload Protection {#mac}

+This specification changes the MAC calculation defined in Section 4.1.2 of RFC 6347.
 At the time of writing ciphers using authenticated encryption with additional data (AEAD) were state-of-the-art.
 Hence, this specification updates only the additional data calculation defined in Section 6.2.3.3 of {{RFC5246}}, which is re-used by Section